Rich & Creamy Classic Vegan Cheesecake (EASY! No Tofu, No Cashews!)

 - Dairy free yogurt: You can use your favorite here (mine is Forager Project); whether it’s oat milk yogurt, cashew milk, coconut yogurt, soy milk yogurt, or almond.
 Using dairy free yogurt also helps us to replace the silken tofu found in other vegan cheesecake recipes, and lemon juice.

 - Dairy free milk: You don’t need to use a heavy vegan milk here.
 Store bought unsweetened almond milk or even homemade oat milk will work great.
+If you can do cashews, you can also use cashew cream.

 - Sugar: I used organic granulated sugar here.
 Be sure that your sugar is truly vegan.
 I always personally use Florida Crystals Sugar for that reason.
 They’re also minimally processed!